16charan08/Epidemia/README.md

 # Epidemia-GEE
 #### This pyhton package will help to get required environmental data from GOOGLE EARTH ENGINE, but directly from R-STUDIO.
-This is an alternate way.
 #### Author :- Ram charan Reddy Kankanala
 #### Email :- Ramcr@ou.edu